 - Kick per normal

 I’ve been through many fins in my 10 years of diving.
 I used Force Fins for many years because it was recommended to me by Ellen (Diver’s Point) who said it minimizes muscle cramps.
-I used to get cramps during dives a lot before, and Force Fins took care of that problem.
+I used to get cramps during dives a lot, and Force Fins took care of that problem.
 It is also very powerful even if it looks funny and very lightweight.
 In fact, Zara and I used Force Fins during our Maldives “continue, continue, continue” diving and only the dive masters descended faster than we did.